Amazing-P/CNN-helmet-detection/README.md

 # Results
-Achieved reliable detection accuracy through data preprocessing and model tuning Demonstrates practical application of AI in health and safety monitoring
+Achieved reliable detection accuracy of 0.90 through data preprocessing and model tuning Demonstrates practical application of AI in health and safety monitoring